EPiCs-group/epic-mace/README.md

 ## Installation

-> **Warning**
 > **epic-mace** requires Python 3.7 and the 2020.09 version of RDKit for a correct functioning!

->
-> Earlier versions do not support dative bonds, and in later versions there are significant changes in the embedding and symmetry processing algorithms which are not well compatible with the **epic-mace**’s underlying algorithms.
+Earlier versions do not support dative bonds, and in later versions there are significant changes in the embedding and symmetry processing algorithms which are not well compatible with the **epic-mace**’s underlying algorithms.
 This noticeably increases number of errors for both stereomer search and 3D embedding.

 ### conda